 You can also control the overall intensity of the brush effect via the size as well as intensity, for serious settings set it to 100% (but sadly no more, what is it with Illustrator that the settings rarely can go to 1000%) and if you wish to create only a subtle change with perhaps multiple re-applies then use a low setting of intensity and option vertical and horizontal.
 Very low intensity requires a number of re-applies to create any noticeable change but it does perhaps give more of a control over the end result, certainly 100% the change can often be quite rapid

 Complexity and detail are interesting features, set it low and it is more a warping feature, set it high and a lot more points are added.
 Double click the icon and set width and height to 1000px and set intensity to 100% and set detail high to add more points or low to have less points and set complexity higher for more points (or lower for less) and set horizontal to 100% and click OK and then apply it to a path.

 Much like complexity, keep it low if you don't want to add points and the result is a more fluid warping.
 Set it high and you will generate a far more complex design

-You can use the Wrinkle tool with open paths as well as closed paths.
-Just select an open path or create one with the curvature tool and then apply the wrinkle tool to that and you will end up with an intense wrinkled or crinkled line depending on the settings.
+You can use it with open paths as well as closed paths.
+Just select an open path or create one with the curvature and then apply it to that and you will end up with an intense crinkled line depending on the settings.

-You can use the wrinkle tool with paths inside a repeat object (object menu and repeat and radial).
-The changes with the wrinkle tool are reflected in all the paths.
+You can use it with paths inside a repeat object (object menu and repeat and radial).
+The changes with it are reflected in all the paths.
 You can use this feature to create some truly extreme shapes.
 In many ways, it works even better with the repeat mirror feature and then combine that with the radial option.
 It can get quite complex but the results can be pretty magical.